arrobalytics/django-ledger/README.md

 python manage.py runserver
 ```

-* Navigate to Django Ledger root view assigned in your project urlpatterns setting.
+* Navigate to Django Ledger root view assigned in your project urlpatterns setting (typically http://127.0.0.1:8000/ledger
+if you followed this installation guide).
-* Use your user credentials.
+* Use your superuser credentials to login.

 # How To Set Up Django Ledger for Development